 Maartje de Graaf Associate Professor of Human-Computer Interaction Utrecht University

-I am a Social Roboticist with expertise in Communication Science, affiliated with the department of Information and Computing Sciences at Utrecht University, The Netherlands.
-My research focuses on how humans perceive and respond to robots, particularly in situations where robots make mistakes.
-I investigate how these perceptions shape interaction outcomes and use this knowledge to design strategies that equip robots with mechanisms to cope with interaction breakdowns.
+I am a Social Roboticist, working at the intersection of Communication Science, Cognitive Psychology, and Computer Science.
+I am affiliated with the department of Information and Computing Sciences at Utrecht University, where I lead the REsponses To RObots (RETRO) research lab.
+My work investigates how humans perceive and respond to robots, especially when robots make mistakes, and how these perceptions shape trust, acceptance, and collaboration.
 My work has practical applications in collaborative settings, hospitality, and (child) healthcare.

-Before starting at Utrecht University, I was a postdoctoral researcher affiliated with the Department of Communication Science at University of Twente (2015-2016) and later Brown University’s Humanity Centered Robotics Initiative (2017-2018).
-I have a Bachelor of Business Administration in Communication Management (2005), a Master of Science in Media Communication (2011), and a PhD in Communication Science and Human-Robot Interaction (2015).
+Before starting at Utrecht University, I was a postdoctoral researcher at Twente University'sdepartment of Communication Science (2015-2016) and Brown University’s Humanity Centered Robotics Initiative (2017-2018).
+I hold a Bachelor of Business Administration in Communication Management (2005), a Master of Science in Media Communication (2011), and a PhD in Communication Science and Human-Robot Interaction (2015).